 It is prohibited to provide or receive unauthorized assistance in the taking of examinations, tests, or quizzes or in the preparation of any other performance requirements of a course.
-Such restrictions shall include, but not be limited to the following practices or activities: the use of any unauthorized material in the taking of an examination, test or quiz or in the preparation of course program or degree work; the solicitation or use of a proxy test taker or the taking of a test examination or quiz or the preparation or presentation of a course, program, or degree assignment or requirement on behalf of another; obtaining or providing assistance to another person or group of persons during an examination, test or quiz; the submission or presentation of a falsified excuse for an absence from a course requirement, examination, test or quiz either directly or through another source; and, the presentation of false identification or credentials in order to gain admission to a course, examination, test or quiz, degree program, or school sponsored activity.
+Such restrictions shall include, but not be limited to the following practices or activities: the use of any unauthorized material in the taking of an examination, test or quiz or in the preparation of course program or degree work; the solicitation or use of a proxy test taker or the taking of a test examination or quiz or the preparation or presentation of a course, program, or degree assignment or requirement on behalf of another; obtaining or providing assistance to another person or group of persons during an examination, test or quiz either directly or through another source; and, the presentation of false identification or credentials in order to gain admission to a course, examination, test or quiz, degree program, or school sponsored activity.